twilight-project/testnets/open-tetnet-2/btc-signer-docker/readme.md

 connect=0
 ```

-RPC connection authentication can be configured to use <rpc-username><rpc-password> pair or a <username and  HMAC-SHA-256 hashed password> through rpcauth option.
-It is not recommended to hardcode <rpc-password> in the config file.
+JSON-RPC connection authentication can be configured to use `rpc-username`:`rpc-password` pair or a `username and HMAC-SHA-256 hashed password` through rpcauth option.
+It is not recommended to hardcode `rpc-password` in the config file.
 The salted hash can be created from canonical python script included in the share/rpcauth in bitcoin-core installed directory.

 ### 2.3.
 Run the RPC Server